About

 My academics

-In my role as a tutor for an upper-division data science course (DATA C100), I apply this academic foundation to support others, reinforcing my own understanding and expanding my knowledge through teaching.
+In my role as a teaching assistant for an upper-division data science course (DATA C100), I apply this academic foundation to support others, reinforcing my own understanding and expanding my knowledge through teaching.
 These academic pursuits have not only shaped my technical skills but also fueled my drive to explore how computer science and data science intersect to solve real-world problems.

 My communities